magepages/mpdocs/docs/membership/index.md

   - **Active**: Membership works and does membership on the frontend.
 - **Level**:
   - Enter the level of membership.
 Only higher levers can be displayed on **Upgrade Page**
-  - If left blank, the default is 0.
+  - If left blank, the default level is 0.
 - **Default Duration**: Select the duration for membership by:
   - Day
   - Month
   - Year
 - **Duration No.**:
   - Enter the number in the **Duration No.** field to determine the duration of that membership.
-Only apply this configuration if you choose Defaule value of Duration at **Membership product**
+Only apply this configuration if you choose Duration at **Membership product** is in Default value.
   - If left blank or insert "0", membership will be applied unlimited time.

 ##### 2.2.2.
 Display Config